TheLonelyGhost/blog/content/posts/what-is-a-symbol.md

 ### Data maximums/minimums

-In order to have all of these shorthands, we have to agree on the next _X_ number of digits which will signify the value of the datatype.
+To have all of these shorthands, we have to agree on the next _X_ number of digits, which will signify the value of the datatype.
 A boolean, true and false, only needs one digit (plus the header) while an unsigned integer can only count between 0 and 127 with 3 digits, which might not be enough for fun things like counting the number of seats in a stadium.

 We’ll come up with some arbitrary lengths of digits for these datatypes.
 Here are some examples: